cncf/cncf-fuzzing/README.md

 OSS-Fuzz is a service for running fuzzers continuously for open source projects.
 OSS-Fuzz comes with a convenient management infrastructure with a dashboard as well as bug-tracking features, which makes managing running of the fuzzers easy.
 We recommend integrating with OSS-Fuzz, and several CNCF projects are integrated already.

 ### 3) Integrate fuzzing into CI
+Fuzzing can be integrated in your CI, e.g. a GitHub action, such that the fuzzers run for a short amount of time on pull requests and/or push actions.
+This is in many ways similar to running tests as part of your CI to ensure regressions don’t occur.
+Once you have integrated with OSS-Fuzz, you can get CI integration by way of CIFuzz for free.

+## What results to expect
 Fuzzing works best with projects that have high code complexity, e.g. parsers, decoders, etc. but can be used in many other projects.
 You can fuzz projects in many languages and the type of bug you will find depends on which language your project is written in.

 - Envoy has invested significantly in fuzzing and OSS-Fuzz has reported more than [700](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Denvoy%20Type%3DBug&can=1) bugs as well as [81](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Denvoy%20Type%3DBug-Security&can=1) security relevant bugs